javiersalvadore/chatproject/README.md

 # chatproject

-chatproject is a Telegram chat data visualizer, which outputs graphs both in vector formats as in HTML files as to not lose pictographical quality.
+chatproject is a Telegram chat data visualizer, which outputs graphs both in vector formats and in HTML files as to not lose pictographical quality.

 ## Usage